MicrosoftEdge/WebView2Feedback/specs/CDPSessionIdSupport.md

   /// For more information about available methods, navigate to
   /// \[DevTools Protocol Viewer\]\[GithubChromedevtoolsDevtoolsProtocolTot\]
   /// The `sessionId` parameter is the sessionId for an attached target.
-  /// nullptr or empty string is treated as the session for the default target.
+  /// nullptr or empty string is treated as the session for the default target for the top page.
   /// The `methodName` parameter is the full name of the method in the
   /// `{domain}.{method}` format.
 The `parametersAsJson` parameter is a JSON
   /// formatted string containing the parameters for the corresponding method.